Cafwell/Transcriptome-analysis/Background.md

 # Some knowledges
+## EST
-mRNA (messenger RNA) messenger RNA, it consists of a coding region (CDS) , an upstream 5'-non-coding region and a downstream 3'-non-coding region.
+mRNA (messenger RNA) messenger RNA, it consists of a coding sequence (CDS) , an upstream 5'-non-coding region and a downstream 3'-non-coding region.
 The 5'-end of eukaryotic mRNA has a 7-methylguanosine cap structure and a polyadenylate tail at the 3'-end.
 However, the NCBI mRNA sequence is actually a cDNA sequence, that is, a DNA sequence complementary to the RNA sequence after reverse transcription, and generally does not include a 3'-polyadenylate tail.
 A cDNA sequence is called a *transcript*.